 The primary culprit of this employment shift was globalization and a subsequent increased reliance on cheap overseas labor.
-Today, however, the industry faces a new stateside talent shortage: as factories become more and more automated, and robots replace humans on factory floors, finding talent for coding and operating robotics, IoT, and 3-D printing in manufacturing has proved a major challenge for the industry.
+Today, however, the industry faces a new stateside talent shortage.
+Factories are becoming more and more automated, and robots are replacing humans on factory floors.
+Finding talent for coding and operating robotics, IoT, and 3-D printing in manufacturing has proved a major challenge.

-In fact, a survey conducted by NewtonX found that almost 2.6M jobs will remain unfilled over the next ten years unless the industry invests in proactively training new talent.
+In fact, a survey conducted by NewtonX found that almost 2.6M jobs will remain unfilled over the next ten years.
+The only way the industry can avoid this is to invest in proactively training new talent.

 This acute talent shortage has spurred many manufacturing giants to engage in labor switching – or, retraining workers to adjust to new economic realities and labor needs.

 Dark Warehouses and the People Who Power Them

 We wrote last year about the trend of dark warehouses — warehouses run without humans on the floor or assembly lines.
 Increasingly, companies are limiting human labor in manufacturing.
 Instead, they’re investing in people that can control, monitor, and analyze robotic processes.
 For instance, Symbotic, one of the leading suppliers of automated warehouse robots, is working with Coca Cola, Target, and Wal-Mart.
 The company claims that its system allows food retailers and wholesalers to cut distribution-center labor costs by 80%, and invest in warehouses that are 25%-40% smaller.
 Alibaba, the Chinese e-commerce giant, uses robots that can carry up to 500 Kg to automate 70% of warehouse work.

 These companies know, though, that finding and retaining talent to power their warehouses will determine the success of their digitization strategies.
 That’s why numerous companies are developing labor retraining programs.